 We stepped into our room and chuckled just a bit.
 The size was fantastic.
 We had no complaints about that.

-The bathroom and furniture were a bit dated, but all was clean.
+The bathroom and furniture seemed a bit dated, but all was clean.
 We'd seen photos on the website, so it was no surprise.
 However the balcony door and windows bothered me.
-There seemed sort of industrial and odd.
+It was sort of industrial and odd.
 But at least I knew there was a balcony, with a river view, just outside them.
 We'd paid extra for that perk.

 The view of the trees and garden and river was nice.
 It was all pretty peaceful out there... just a few muffled squeals, now and then.
 That was off to the left, coming from the kids inside the tower, sliding down the enclosed water slides.
 Funny.